comphilip/koreader-wiki/Porting.md

 `Input:init()` method.
 We use this hook function to translates events into a format that KOReader understands.
 You can look at the KindleTouch initialization code for real example.

+For Kobo devices (Mini, Touch, Glo and Aura HD) the function `Input:eventAdjustHook()` was skipped and the functions `Input:init()` and `Input:handleTypeBTouchEv` were changed to allow the single touch protocol.
+For Kobo Aura with multitouch support an extra function `Input:handlePhoenixTouchEv` was added.

 Linux supports two kinds of Multi-touch protocols:
  * http://www.kernel.org/doc/Documentation/input/multi-touch-protocol.txt

-Currently, KOReader only supports protocol B, so if your device sends out protocol A, you need to adapt it in the hook function and simulate protocol B.
+Currently, KOReader supports gesture detection of protocol B, so if your device sends out protocol A, you need to make a variant of function `Input:handleTouchEv()` (like `Input:handleTypeBTouchEv` and `Input:handlePhoenixTouchEv`) and simulate protocol B.
 Also you are welcome to send a PR that adds protocol A support to KOReader.

 More information on Linux's input system: